vedderb/vesc_pkg/tnt/README.md

       * Added carves per mile
       * Added average yaw during carves
       * Added average roll during carves
-      * Added air time counter
+      * Added air time counter (as determined by traction control with minimum air time of 100 ms)
-      * Added max air time
+      * Added max air time (as determined by traction control with minimum air time of 100 ms)
-      * Added toggle to TNT Cfg->Specs, Reset Trip Data on Write, to do so when activated
+      * Added toggle to TNT Cfg->Specs, Reset Trip Data on Write, to do so when toggled
   * Traction Control Braking
     * Added parameter Off Delay, which keeps traction braking active after the off signal has been receive for smoother downhill traction control
     * 0 by default, 5 ms recommended